vhive-serverless/vSwarm/benchmarks/video-analytics-standalone/README.md

 # Video Analytics Standalone Benchmark

-The video analyics standalone benchmark preprocesses an input video and runs an object detection model (squeezenet) on the video.
+The video analytics standalone benchmark preprocesses an input video and runs an object detection model (squeezenet) on the video.
 An input video can be specified, but if nothing is given, a default video is used.
 This benchmark also utilises and depends on a database to store the videos that can be used, which in turn uses MongoDB.

 The `init-database.go` script runs when starting the function and populates the database with the videos from the `videos` folder.